mcevoymicah/DND-Dice-Modifier/README.md

     - As a user, I want to view a list of active buffs and debuffs with their effects and duration.

 6. **View Roll History:**
-    - As a user, I want to check a list of my previous rolls, sorted by type (e.g., Strength, Stealth, Athletics).
+    - As a user, I want to check a list of my previous rolls with their given type and applied modifier.

 ### Specific Actions:
 7. **Roll for Checks:**